Wambug/Sites/README.md

   Sites [command]

 Available Commands:
-  add         Adds the site
+  1. add         Adds the site
-  completion  generate the autocompletion script for the specified shell edit        Edit the site and time to be Launched help        Help about any command list        Lists all the webpages and time remaining to be launched on the browser
+  2. completion  generate the autocompletion script for the specified shell
+  3. edit        Edit the site and time to be Launched
+  4. help        Help about any command
+  5. list        Lists all the webpages and time remaining to be launched on the browser

 Flags:
   -h, --help   help for Sites

 Use "Sites [command] --help" for more information about a command.

+Few changes to be made so as to enable the cli to work ......